 Today is simply about arriving in Nepal.
 We meet you when you land at Kathmandu’s Tribhuvan International Airport and drive you to the hotel in Thamel.
 Thamel is full of shops geared towards tourists and trekkers, so should you need to buy or hire anything for the trek you can do so now.
 In the evening you might like to head out to dinner with your fellow trekkers, or just crash into bed to catch up on some z’s.

 Today we get our first, tantalising glimpse of Mt Everest!
 During our hike we cross suspension bridges, walk in pine forest, pass through more scenically placed villages, and tackle some steep ascents and descents on our way to Namche Bazaar.
-Namche is an important market town, and every Saturday morning traders from all around come there to sell their goods.
+Namche Bazaar is an important market town, and every Saturday morning traders from all around gather here to sell their goods.
 We spend two nights in Namche to allow our bodies to acclimatise to the higher elevation.

 Today we pop into the Sherpa Culture Museum to learn about the people, animals and vegetation of the area.
 We then take a hike up to the nearby valley village of Khumjung.
 A traditional Sherpa village, Khumjung is a favourite with many tourists for its neat, green-roofed homes and the low drystone walls lining its fields.